haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/3.scenario/1.game-flow/en.md

   previous: '/chokuretsu/serial-loops/docs/scenario'
   next: '/chokuretsu/serial-loops/docs/scenario/group-selections'
 ---
 The game's flow can be edited with the _Scenario_ editor.
-The scenario is essentially a list of commands which execute in order to load various game components.
+The scenario is essentially a list of commands that are executed in order to load various game components.
 The commands are explained in the following table:

 ## Scenario Commands